course-dprep/team-project-no-vs-code-team-23/README.md

 statistics analysis is performed.
 This is crucial as it gives simple insights into the data for any patterns and/or trends.
-It is helpful for the research as it allows us to have a quick overview of how the ratings changes over the seasons of TV series.
+It is helpful for the research as it allows us to have a quick overview of how the ratings change over the seasons of TV series.
 We will calculate the average ratings per season.

-Second, our approach combines regression analysis to model the relationship between ratings and seasons with time series analysis to observe trends and patterns over time.This integrated methodology provides a comprehensive view of how the reception of horror TV series develops, offering valuable insights for fans, critics, and industry professionals.
+Second, our approach combines regression analysis to model the relationship between ratings and seasons with time series analysis to observe trends and patterns over time.
+This integrated methodology provides a comprehensive view of how the reception of horror TV series develops, offering valuable insights for fans, critics, and industry professionals.
 Understanding these trends can guide decisions related to TV series production and viewer engagement